ahsparrow/ahsparrow.github.io/1-navplot.md

 [example here]({{site-url}}/assets/navplot/navplot_example.pdf)

 ## News

-**3 July 09** - EAD have changed the authentication procedure (again!)
-Unfortunately old versions of Navplot no longer work.
+**3 December 14** - EAD have changed their server configuration.
+Old versions of Navplot no longer work.
 Please upgrade to the latest version.

 ## Download